dasaria/CSx278-2018-Asgn-5-Dasari/README.md

 **Consumer**
   * find
-    - Possible call: “find Towers Annie’s Mac and Cheese”
+    - Possible call: “find towers Annie’s Mac and Cheese”
     - Sends notification to employee, but also stores in questions that have been asked for that Munchie Mart
   * request
-    - Possible call: “request Commons Rocket Subs”
+    - Possible call: “request commons Rocket Subs”
     - Adds requested item or message to storage of requests for that Munchie mart
   * hours
-    - Possible call: "hours Branscomb"
+    - Possible call: "hours branscomb"
     - Returns hours for specific Munchie Mart

 ## Non-Functional Requirements